dstergiou/deltasec/content/company/about.md

 draft: false
 ---

-Delta Sec is a consulting company that offers services in the areas of Information Security, Privacy and Security Awarness Training.
+Delta Sec is a consulting company that offers services in the areas of Information Security, Privacy and Security Awareness Training.

 The company was established by [Dimitrios Stergiou](https://www.linkedin.com/in/dstergiou/) who has over 20 years of experience in roles that cover IT Security, Information Security, Privacy and Awareness Training.
 Dimitrios has held roles such as: